erfgoed-en-locatie/place-identificator/README.md

 4. Create a database based on the file: `sql/pid.sql`
 5. Have a look at the `./app/config/prod.php` file and change the database etc setting according to your setup
 6. Create a virtual host or point your browser to the location you set up for this site
-7. Composers post install script should have created the following dirs and made them accessible ``
+7. Composers post install script should have created the following dirs and made them writeable for the web server: app/storage/cache, app/storage/log, app/storage/uploads If the last step failed do this manually:

-## TODO explain what the app does
+    `sudo chmod 777 app/storage/cache app/storage/log app/storage/uploads`